-The event of 2017 Google I/O hosted a surprise for the fans before keynote discussions.
-It was the performance of the band Parisi that filled the atmosphere of Shoreline Amphitheatre with tunes of progress and joy.
-While the fans enjoyed the rhythms, they also noticed a new dimension of Google music creation with Pixel.
+In the event of 2017, Google I/O hosted a surprise for the fans before keynote discussions.
+The performance of the band Parisi filled the atmosphere of Shoreline Amphitheatre with tunes of progress and joy.
+While the fans enjoyed the rhythms, they also noticed a new dimension of Google’s music creation with Pixel.

-The band used modular instruments named ROLI BLOCKS, along with four Pixel phones in their performance.
+In their performance, the band used modular instruments named ROLI BLOCKS, along with four Pixel phones.
 It was also the NOISE app of ROLI that further empowered the entire hour.
-The app was launched in preview mode in the event and is supported by Pixel and other high-end Android phones.
+The app was launched in preview mode during the event and is supported by Pixel and other high-end Android phones.

 ROLI introduced NOISE in beta on Android, becoming one of the pioneers in taking advantage of enhanced music creation possibilities provided by the OS.
 Recently, Android received a string of updates for developed endorsement of creating audio, with more promises for Android O. Parisi was the first band to showcase the diversity of possibilities in creating innovative music by using the NOISE app.